-Now a wavelength of 14.6 meters is a frequency of about 20 MHz..
+A wavelength of 14.6 meters is a frequency of about 20 MHz.
 Our unit of frequency is the hertz, named after the German scientist Heinrich Hertz.
 A radio signal that has a frequency of one hertz means that one wave passes by each second.
-In speaking of frequencies, we use prefixes like kilohertz—one thousand times per second; megahertz—one million times a second; and gigahertz—one billion times a second.
+In speaking of frequencies, we use prefixes like kilohertz—one thousand times per second; megahertz (MHz)—one million times a second; and gigahertz—one billion times a second.
 A gigahertz is one thousand megahertz.
 So, Jansky’s antenna picked waves that were passing by at twenty-million times a second.

 Early radio work began in the kilohertz regime.
-The technology was easier at the lowest frequencies.
-Those waves are really, really long.
-So as radio engineers began pushing their way to higher frequencies, they began talking about “shortwave radio”.
-It’s all relative, of course, and by today’s standards we certainly don’t think of a wavelength of 14.6 meters as being “short”, but Jansky did.
-Today, radio astronomers work at frequencies ranging from MHz to THz, and a teraHertz is a million megahertz.
+The technology was easier at the lowest frequencies because those waves are long.
+As radio engineers began pushing their way to higher frequencies, they began talking about “shortwave radio”.
+It’s all relative, of course.
+By today’s standards, we certainly don’t think of a wavelength of 14.6 meters as being “short”, but Jansky did.
+Today, radio astronomers work at frequencies ranging from MHz to THz; a teraHertz is a million megahertz.
 Wavelengths can be smaller than a millimeter.
-Still, we are often stuck with old names, and the phrase “shortwave radio” is still used.
+Still, old names often stick, and the phrase “shortwave radio” is still used.

 Common Questions About Radio Astronomy